 Taylor Photo SimonSees.com

 Visitors to the area should take advantage of the regions fantastic climate, and engage in some of the many outdoors activities available.
 The Peace Island Park Trail System provides numerous trails through lush forests, and along the banks of the mighty and majestic Peace River.
 The trails are groomed in winter for cross-country skiing, snowshoeing, and dog-sledding, keeping them useable, year-round.
 The Lone Wolf Golf Club is an 18-hole, par 72, 7141 yard championship course open to the public from mid-April to late September.
-This would be a dream destination for any golfer who finds themselves in the region.

 Located on the banks of the mighty Peace River, this broad plane has been home to the settlers of Taylor since the early 1900s.